luckplat/PicoWinder-FFB-PRO/README.md

 ---

-## Why this project exists
+## Why I made this

+I originally had no intention of writing a new firmware.

-The original PicoWinder project provided the fundamental RP2040 interface required to connect a Microsoft SideWinder Force Feedback Pro Gameport joystick to a modern computer.
+The goal was simply to build the original PicoWinder adapter and use my SideWinder Force Feedback Pro on a current PC.

-The original goal of this work was **not to create a new firmware**.

-The goal was simply to make the existing PicoWinder implementation work reliably.

-During testing on modern Windows systems, the upstream firmware could enumerate as a USB joystick and expose Force Feedback capabilities, but reliable and complete DirectInput FFB operation could not be obtained on our hardware.

-The problems were not limited to Condor 3: generic DirectInput Force Feedback test applications could also fail to correctly create or execute effects.

-Typical symptoms included:
+The joystick was detected by Windows and the basic controls worked, but the Force Feedback did not work reliably on my hardware.
+The same problems also appeared with generic DirectInput FFB test programs, so this was not just a Condor 3 compatibility problem.

+Among the problems seen during testing:

-* FFB stopping after a few seconds
+* FFB could stop after a few seconds
-* joystick input and FFB freezing together
+* joystick input and FFB could freeze together
-* persistent native centering after reset
+* a strong centering force could remain after a reset
-* Force Feedback behaving mostly as a simple centering spring
+* FFB often behaved mostly like a simple centering spring
-* dynamic effects being weak, missing or unreliable
+* dynamic effects were weak, missing or unreliable

-At the time this work was undertaken, no reproducible public demonstration was found showing the **unmodified upstream PicoWinder firmware** providing complete and stable DirectInput Force Feedback on a modern Windows PC with a clearly identified firmware build.
+I also could not find a reproducible public example of the **unmodified upstream firmware**, with a clearly identified build, providing complete and stable DirectInput FFB on Windows 10/11.

-The investigation therefore evolved into a complete debugging and validation effort.
+So what started as troubleshooting gradually became a full debugging and validation project.

 ---

 ## What works

-The final validated firmware provides:
+The FINAL firmware currently provides:

-* Microsoft SideWinder Force Feedback Pro Gameport → USB
+* SideWinder Force Feedback Pro Gameport → USB
+* Windows 10 / 11 support
-* USB HID joystick operation
+* USB HID joystick input
 * X / Y axes
 * throttle / slider
 * Rotation Z / twist
 * buttons and trigger
 * approximately **1 kHz** input reporting
-* stable Windows DirectInput Force Feedback
+* stable DirectInput Force Feedback
 * dynamic Spring effects
 * periodic effects
 * speed-dependent control resistance
 * trim / moving equilibrium point
 * stall buffet
 * high-speed flutter
-* clean effect shutdown
+* clean FFB shutdown
 * correct reset and native auto-center handling
 * X/Y jitter filtering
-* stable full-range throttle filtering
+* full-range throttle filtering
 * smooth Rotation-Z filtering
-* no FFB/input freeze observed during final validation
+* no FFB/input freeze observed in the final validation tests

 USB Product Name: